Exploratory Data Analysis

 1.3.3.
 Graphical Techniques: Alphabetic

-This sample lag plot exhibits a linear pattern.
+This sample lag plot of the MAVRO.DAT data set exhibits a linear pattern.
 This shows that the data are strongly non-random and further suggests that an autoregressive model might be appropriate.

 A lag is a fixed time displacement.
 For example,